Skip to content

 We began by helping her articulate the mission behind her venture.
 She wanted to make sustainable fashion accessible to younger audiences while raising awareness about the harmful environmental effects of fast fashion.
 From there, she developed a clear brand identity rooted in ethical sourcing, minimalist design, and storytelling around environmental impact.

-She sourced her materials from local thrift stores, carefully selecting pieces that could be reworked into new garments.
+From there, she sourced her materials from local thrift stores, carefully selecting pieces that could be reworked into new garments.
 Drawing upon her knowledge of sewing and design software she designed original, creative collections, entirely transforming the secondhand clothes into original pieces.

-To further her impact, she identified a nonprofit that focused on environmental education and donated a portion of her profits to support their programs.
+Furthermore, to expand her impact, she identified a nonprofit that focused on environmental education and donated a portion of her profits to support their programs.

 When applying to college, this experience provided a compelling narrative for her personal statement and for her application as a whole.
 Her story stood out to admissions committees at several highly selective schools not only because of what she built, but because of the clarity of purpose and the learning and growth that came with running a business.

-Why Student Ventures Matter in College Admissions
+Why Entrepreneurial Projects Matter in College Admissions

 Interested in Learning More?

 At Oriel Admissions, we are proud to have worked with students to gain admissions to the most selective universities in the world.
 For our entrepreneurial students, we offer support at every stage of building their venture.
-With personalized mentorship and expert guidance, we help students to create for-profit businesses and non-profit ventures that reflect their passions and add value to their college applications.
+Overall, with personalized mentorship and expert guidance, we help students to create for-profit businesses and non-profit ventures that reflect their passions and add value to their college applications.

 Contact us today to schedule a free 30-minute consultation.